HannesRammer/Dartabase/dartabase_migration/README.md

 DARTABASE DATA TYPES
 --------------------
-Dartabase types are Specified in capitals.
+dartabase_migration types are Specified in capitals.

-on the left hand you see the Dartabase data type name on the right the data type your database will use
+on the left hand you see the dartabase_migration data type name on the right the data type your database will use

 MYSQL